-Unfortunately there is still no consensus between the different health organizations on the dangers of aluminum salt on the health of consumers ...
+Unfortunately there is still no consensus between the various health organizations on the dangers of aluminum salts on the health of consumers...

 However, certain precautions must be taken into consideration: in particular, it is strongly recommended not to use them on damaged or shaved skin because yes they can be more easily absorbed by the skin and end up in the blood.

-It is also preferable not to use antiperspirant before a workout or physical effort.
-Indeed, the fact that it clogs the pores prevents perspiration from passing and does not allow the body to regulate its temperature as it should!
+It is also best not to use antiperspirant before a sports session or physical exertion.
+Indeed, the fact that it clogs the pores prevents perspiration from passing through and does not allow the body to regulate its temperature as it should!

-Deodorants are just meant to prevent bad smells but don't prevent sweat from being secreted.
-They consist of antiseptic active ingredients which allow the elimination of bacteria.
-The most widely used antiseptic compounds are triclosan, ethylhexylglycerin and methylphenylbutanol.
+Deodorants are just intended to prevent bad odors but do not prevent sweat from being secreted.
+They are made up of active antiseptics which allow the elimination of bacteria.
+The most commonly used antiseptic compounds are triclosan, ethylhexylglycerin and methylphenylbutanol.

 They therefore do not in any way eliminate or reduce the production of sweat.

-As a result, the feelings of discomfort due to humidity and the marks on the clothes remain the same.
-In addition, the use of active antiseptic can cause bacterial resistance which can make them less effective.
+As a result, the feelings of discomfort due to humidity and traces on clothing remain the same.
+In addition, the use of antiseptic active can cause bacterial resistance which can make them less effective.

 They can also be a source of irritation because they are less tolerated.

-So what can you use without risking unwanted effects?
+But then, what can be used without risking adverse effects?

 I recommend alternative compounds such as absorbents .

-They allow to absorb odors and humidity while respecting our skin.
+They absorb odors and moisture while respecting our skin.

-It is on this principle that ournatural deodorant recipemade up of:
+It is on this principle that ournatural deodorant recipeconsisting of:

-Baking soda : regulates pH and destroys bacteria
+Baking soda : regulates the pH and destroys bacteria

 Corn starch : absorbs excess sweat

-Sweet almond oil : nourishing, suitable for dry and irritated skin.
+Sweet almond oil : nourishing, very suitable for dry and irritated skin.

 Cocoa butter : has moisturizing properties and softens the skin.

-Without preservatives because no aqueous phase, fragrance-free, allergen-free, natural and effective!
+Without preservatives because no aqueous phase, without perfume, without allergens, natural and effective!